Vaccines can improve your pet's health and wellness, which means keeping them in your life for longer.

 More and more pet owners are questioning the necessity of vaccines.
 They want a better understanding of each vaccination and its side effects to make an informed decision.
 Marietta Vet Clinic respects these concerns, which is why we're always open to discussing vaccines in more detail.

-Thankfully, vaccines have an excellent safety record, yet some pets can have unpredictable adverse reactions up to 3 days after vaccination.
+Thankfully, vaccines have an excellent safety record, yet some pets can have unpredictable adverse reactions up to three days after vaccination.
 Commonly observed side effects include:

 - Reduced appetite